larestrepo/plutus/README.md

 # Running cabal locally

-At this point it is only possible to compile plutus in the playground but it should be possible to compile the program locally so we don't need paste it in the playground for compilation.
+At this point it is only possible to compile plutus in the playground but it should be possible to compile the program locally so we don't need to paste it in the playground for compilation.
 Also we are going to install IDE for coding.
 Personally I use Visual Studio Code but you can use the one of your preference.

-If not done, clone the repository from the pluts pioneer program
+If not done, clone the repository from the plutus pioneer program

     git clone https://github.com/input-output-hk/plutus-pioneer-program.git

-This can be located besides the plutus folder previously clone during the playground setup.
+This can be located besides the plutus folder previously cloned during the playground setup.

     ~/plutus
     ~/plutus-pioneer-program